Part 8 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Normal and heroic dungeons can be joined via the looking for group (LFG) tool (‘i’ key shortcut).
 When using this tool, you can select your role and queue up for a specific or random dungeon.
 This tool is also nice because it will teleport you into the dungeon upon finding a group.

-Mythic+ is a mythic dungeon that requires a key to begin.
-Keys are placed in the Font of Power pedestal that spawns near the entrance after entering the dungeon.
+Mythic+ is a special version of the dungeon that requires a key to begin.
+After entering the dungeon, keys are placed in the Font of Power pedestal that spawns near the entrance to begin.
 Keys can be obtained in one of two ways: by running a mythic dungeon without a key (commonly called a “mythic zero”) or from the Weekly Great Vault in Oribos.

 If you run a mythic zero, you will get a key for a specific dungeon and likely a +2 attached to it.
 We will talk more about what the +2 means in a moment.

-The other way to obtain a key is from a weekly chest which requires you to have run a mythic keystone dungeon the week before.
-In this case, you will get a key for a specific dungeon at one level lower than the highest key you completed.
+The other way to obtain a key is from the Great Vault which requires you to have run a mythic keystone dungeon the week before.
+In this case, you will get a key for a random dungeon at the level of the highest key you completed the previous week.
+If you completed a +15 last week, you’ll get a +15 key in your vault at reset.

 In addition to affixes, m+ keys also add a timed element to the dungeon.
 If you can complete the dungeon in time, your key will be upgraded in levels.
 Depending on how fast you finish, it can be upgraded by 1, 2, or 3 levels.
 If you fail to finish in time, your key will “deplete” and will drop one level lower for a different dungeon.